Author Guidelines

 3. Author order is final and agreed by all co-authors.

-5. Disclosures (funding, conflicts, AI usage) are complete and accurate.
+5. Disclosures (funding, conflicts, AI usage, permissions, and data-related statements where relevant) are complete and accurate.

 3. Manuscript Preparation Requirements